belangeo/pyo/doc-sphinx/source/compiling.rst

 To compile pyo with all its features, you will need the following dependencies:

-- `Python 2.7 or 3.5 or 3.6 (recommended) <https://www.python.org/downloads/>`_.
+- `Python 2.7 or 3.5 or higher <https://www.python.org/downloads/>`_.
 On Windows, install the 32-bit version of Python.
 - `WxPython 3.0.2.0 (classic) or 4.0.0 (phoenix, recommended) <http://www.wxpython.org/download.php/>`_
 - `Portaudio <http://www.portaudio.com/>`_
 - `Portmidi <http://portmedia.sourceforge.net/portmidi/>`_